sahilng/testing-airflow/README.md

 # testing-airflow

-A sample Airflow setup using Docker Compose, LocalExecutor, and a Postgres metadata database.
+A sample Airflow setup using Docker Compose, LocalExecutor, and a Postgres metadata database

 ## 🔧 Setup